xiangyongcao/CNN_HSIC_MRF/README.md

 ----------
 ## **HSI-CNN-MRF**

-This is a TensorFlow implementation of Convolutional Neural Network (CNN) for the task of Hyperspectral Image Segmentation based on the code in https://github.com/KGPML/Hyperspectral, as described in our paper:
+This is a TensorFlow implementation of Convolutional Neural Network (CNN) for the task of Hyperspectral Image Segmentation based on the code (https://github.com/KGPML/Hyperspectral), as described in our paper:

 X. Cao, F. Zhou, L. Xu, D. Meng, Z. Xu and J. Paisley.
 Hyperspectral image segmentation with Markov random fields and a convolutional neural network, arXiv:1705.00727.
+This is [an example](http://example.com/ "Title") inline link.

 ### **Requirments**